Ekimoth/react-global-piece/README.md

 ### `createStatePiece`

-`createStatePiece` is used for declaring a "piece of state" before your app gets rendered.
+`createStatePiece` is a function used for declaring a "piece of state" before your app gets rendered.
 It returns a hook that can later be used for accessing and modifying that state from your app.
 There are two arguments it requires:
 - `base` _string_ - this will be the unique identifier of the "piece of state" we're creating
 - `defaultValue` _any_ - its _default value_ (not to confuse it with _initial value_)